sangwook-uxpin/sftptogo-docs-kr/docs/security/using-ssh-key-authentication.md

 To remove a public key, click the 'X' next to it under the designated credentials.

-You may also force all users to use only public key authentication through your organization settings <LINK/>.
+You may also force all users to use only public key authentication through your [organization settings](../getting-started/organization-settings#security).